morarupasukaru/gamebooks-assistant/README.md

     SBB for the Web/JS framework used to build the initial version of the game see https://github.com/SchweizerischeBundesbahnen/esta-webjs

-    Authors of all these cool libraries&tools like Angular, Bootstrap, Webpack, etc.
+    Authors of all these cool libraries&tools like Angular JS, Bootstrap, Webpack, etc.